Off-Roading the Mineral Bottom OHV Route: A Wild and Scenic Adventure

 More Trails to Explore:

 If Mineral Bottom leaves you craving more off-road fun, you’ve got plenty of options nearby.
-The Shafer Trail in Canyonlands National Park is another bucket-list-worthy drive with jaw-dropping views and thrilling terrain.
+The Shafer Trail in Canyonlands National Park is another bucket list drive with jaw dropping views and thrilling terrain.
 If you’re in the mood for something more relaxed, Potash Road offers a mix of history, geology, and stunning views, with stops for petroglyphs and dinosaur tracks along the way.

 Not Driving?
 No Problem